urbanjost/M_datapac/README.md

      make F90=nvfortran nvfortran

-This will compile the Fortran module and basic example program that exercise the routine and place the resulting files in the src/lib/ directory.
+This will compile the Fortran module and basic example programs that exercise the routine and place the resulting files in the src/lib/ directory.

 ## Build and Test with FPM ![-](docs/images/fpm_logo.gif)